YubiClicker

 Ways to top the leaderboard

-Assuming the implementation and assumptions here are correct, the only ways to win should be to:
+If the implementation holds, the only ways to win are:

 - Tap fast.